Rural Exchange

 Stage 1: Theory of Change

-In line with the evaluation principles set out in the Green and Magenta books and additional information, the theory of change development will set the groundwork for the review, ensuring there is a comprehensive and shared understanding of programme and project aims, delivery, and expected impacts.
+In line with the evaluation principles set out in the Green and Magenta books and additional information, the theories of change set the groundwork for the review, ensuring there is a comprehensive and shared understanding of programme and project aims, delivery, and expected impacts.
 The theories of change will both inform and be informed by the evidence review (Stage 2) and will shape the fieldwork (Stage 3).

 The theory of change work will focus on engaging with policy officials and programme leads, setting out the policy approaches underpinning the programmes and projects.
 Future stages, particularly the fieldwork stage, will research how this policy was delivered.